ldoge/litedoge-js/lib/golomb/README.md

 # Golomb

-Golomb `lib/golomb` is a bcoin module intended to be used as a Golomb Coded Set for creating Compact Block Filters as specified in [BIP 158][0].
+Golomb `lib/golomb` is a ldogejs module intended to be used as a Golomb Coded Set for creating Compact Block Filters as specified in [BIP 158][0].
 It is used to create block filters which can be used to quickly scan blocks for a given set of transaction outputs.